 I love including my son in making something fun and useful for his sister.
-This discovery bottle is a fun way of using a holiday theme and gives your infant something fun to play with too.
-Remember with infants all activities and projects are intended to be used only when directly supervised.
-Also only you know what is safe for your child, if they aren’t ready for an activity bookmark it and try it when they are.
+These discovery bottles are a fun way of using a holiday theme and give your infant something fun to play with, too.
+Remember, with infants all activities and projects are intended for use with direct supervision.
+Also, only you know what is safe for your child.
+If they aren’t ready for an activity, bookmark it and try it when they are.

 - Start by drinking the water.